1,000+ Opportunities

 ” Fall 2025 Awarded Schools by County Ashland County Community Academy Heartland Technical Education Center Federal Hocking High School Barnesville Elementary School Sardinia Elementary School Mechanicsburg Middle School Clermont Northeastern Middle School Felicity-Franklin Local High School Leetonia Exempted Village School District Chapman Elementary School Cleveland School Of The Arts High School East Technical High School Horizon Science Academy-Cleveland Middle School Intergenerational School The Richmond Heights Elementary School Versailles Exempted Village Delaware Area Career Center Heritage Elementary School Robert F Schultz Elementary School Berne Union Elementary School Albert Chapman Elementary School Cesar Chavez College Preparatory School Columbus Arts & Technology Academy Columbus City Schools District Educational Academy for Boys & Girls Evening Street Elementary School Everest Elementary School Finland Elementary School Graham Elementary and Middle School Hilliard Tharp Sixth Grade Elementary School Horizon Science Academy Columbus Horizon Science Academy Columbus Middle School Horizon Science Academy Elementary School Metro Early College High School Midnimo Cross Cultural Middle School New Albany Primary School North Columbus Preparatory Academy Olde Sawmill Elementary School Waggoner Road Junior High Community STE(A)M Academy – Xenia Mills Lawn Elementary School Aiken New Tech High School Mariemont Elementary School Reading Elementary School Reading Junior Senior High School Hardin Northern Elementary School Conotton Valley Elementary Patrick Henry High School Mount Vernon Middle School Dawson-Bryant Middle School Ben Franklin Elementary School Cherry Valley Elementary School Par Excellence Academy dba Par Excellence STEM Academy Summit Station Intermediate Hawkins Elementary School Buckeye Community School – London Jonathan Alder High School Jonathan Alder Junior High Northeast Ohio Impact Academy Horizon Science Academy Dayton High School Foxfire Intermediate School Benton Carroll Salem Local Eastern Intermediate Elementary School Western Elementary School Bio-Med Science Academy STEM School Tri-County North Middle School Continental Local Elementary School Glandorf Elementary School Miller City-New Cleveland Local Green Springs Elementary School Seneca East Middle School Elizabeth Price Elementary School Lincoln Elementary School National Inventors Hall of Fame STEM HS at Robinson CLC Marysville Exempted Village Marysville STEM Early College High School North Union Elementary School Crestview Elementary School Warren County Career Center Warren County Vocational School Bryan Middle School/High School

-Based on current listing details, eligibility includes: Public schools in Ohio with a qualifying fiscal agent.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public schools in Ohio with a qualifying fiscal agent.
+Confirm the full requirements in the official notice before applying.